25 Tools Every Welder Needs – The Ultimate List

 #13 Tip Cleaner

 Another simple tool I like to keep on hand is a set of tip cleaners.
-Tip cleaners are like small round files that are used to clean out the tip in your welder.
+Tip cleaners are like small, round files used to clean out the tip in your welder.

-Welding is a fairly dirt job by nature and the dust and dirt it creates will tend to land on the wire spool.
-As that wire moves through the welder it will eventually bring enough dirt to the tip plugging it up.
+Welding is a fairly dirty job by nature, and the dust and dirt it creates will tend to land on the wire spool.
+As that wire moves through the welder, it will eventually bring enough dirt to the tip, plugging it up.

-The next tools I’m going to cover are ones that will help you clamp down your work and the first one I like is a vise-grips.
-With a vise-grips it allows me to clamp to pieces of metal together and hold them in place.
+The next tools I will cover will help you clamp down on your work; the first one I like is vise-grips.
+With vise-grips, I can clamp pieces of metal together and hold them in place.

-When it comes to vise grips I like your typical standard vise-grips but I recommend getting a variety of vise-grips like these for various different situations like these.
+Regarding vise grips, I like your typical standard vise grips, but I recommend getting a variety of vise grips for different situations, like these.

-At my shop, I have clamps the go up to 12″ wide.
-For bigger projects, I use something called a pipe clamp.
-This is a clamp that mounts on a pipe.
+At my shop, I have clamps that go up to 12″ wide.
+For bigger projects, I use something called a pipe clamp, which is a clamp that mounts on a pipe.
 I use a 3/4″ sch80 PST (Pipe Size Tubing)

 #17 Welding Blanket